McKesson price target raised to $651 from $642 at TD Cowen

 TD Cowen analyst Charles Rhyee raised the firm’s price target on McKesson (MCK) to $651 from $642 and keeps a Buy rating on the shares.
-The firm said results were strong across all segements and find strong F2Q performance in US Pharma, as well as midpoint of guide implying segment EBIT acceleration in FY25, encouraging.
+The firm said its solid results across all segments should quell any concerns of investors.

 Published first on TheFly – the ultimate source for real-time, market-moving breaking financial news.
 Try Now>>